The cost for a college education has rocketed out of sight since 2000, but so has the financial reward graduates earn when they bring home a diploma.

 Tuition and fees more than doubled at most colleges since the turn of the century, and so has the gap between a college graduate’s salary versus what a high school grad brings home.

-That created a dilemma for parents, who want a college education and its financial benefits for their children, but ask themselves: Can we afford this?
+That created a dilemma for parents, and especially single parents, who want a college education and its financial benefits for their children, but ask themselves: Can we afford this?

 The answer is yes, but you must be willing to be a little humble and a lot creative.